-The Muggli Bypass was not sampled in 2014.
+The Muggli Bypass was not sampled in 2017.
 Passage was evaluated from 2008 to 2012.
 Twenty fish species have been documented using the Muggli Bypass since its construction.
 Fish passage for most species was deemed successful based on similar trends in abundances between the bypass channel and the river downstream of the bypass (McKoy 2012).
-However, Shovelnose Sturgeon and Blue Sucker, which are found in the Tongue River below T&Y Diversion Dam, have not been documented passing through the bypass.
-A study to further evaluate passage at the Muggli Bypass specific to Shovelnose Sturgeon is proposed for 2015 through Dennis Scarnecchia at the University of Idaho.
-Alterations to the Muggli Bypass may be necessary to facilitate Shovelnose Sturgeon and Blue Sucker passage.
+However, Shovelnose Sturgeon, which are found in the Tongue River below T&Y Diversion Dam, have not been documented passing through the bypass.
+A study to further evaluate passage at the Muggli Bypass specific to Shovelnose Sturgeon led by Dennis Scarnecchia at the University of Idaho has been proposed if funding can be secured.
+Alterations to the Muggli Bypass may be necessary to facilitate Shovelnose Sturgeon passage.